Lip and Tongue Tie

 Benefits of care:

-Normal tongue function is important as it is needed for a baby to latch and breastfeed efficiently, promote normal speech and facial development, and for proper self-cleansing of the mouth.
-It also encourages adequate swallowing patterns and allows for proper growth and development, What are
+Normal tongue function is important as it is needed for a baby to latch and feed efficiently, promote normal speech and facial development, and for proper self-cleansing of the mouth.
+It also encourages adequate swallowing patterns and allows for proper growth and development.
+The whole face and airways develop around proper tongue function!

 Your baby likely won’t have all the signs mentioned if they are having problems with feeding due to a tongue tie or lip tie.
-However, if your baby is experiencing any of the signs above, or you feel concerned that your baby may have a tongue tie or a lip tie, please do not hesitate to book a consultation with Dr. Andy.
+However, if your baby is experiencing any of the signs above, or you feel concerned that your baby may have a tongue tie or a lip tie, please do not hesitate to book a consultation.